openstack/openstack-ansible/doc/source/user/prod/gnocchi_redis.rst

 Telemetry with Gnocchi, Ceph and Redis example
 ==============================================

-The default openstack-ansible installation configures gnocchi to use a file as storage backend.
+The default OpenStack-Ansible installation configures gnocchi to use a file as storage backend.
 When you already have a pre-installed ceph, you can use this as backend for gnocchi.
 This documentation will guide you how to set up gnocchi to use your ceph as storage backend.